MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 * Use the `system-ui` font to make your content feel more native and load faster.
 * Use less links, and prefer bigger hit targets.
 * Support the operating system's light and dark themes by using the [prefers-color-scheme](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
-* Provide a `background-color` and `theme-color` in your [web app manifest](https://developer.mozilla.org/docs/Web/Manifest) to customize the application window.
+* Provide a `background-color` and `theme-color` in your web app manifest to customize the application window.
+See [Web app manifests](https://developer.mozilla.org/docs/Web/Manifest).
 * Focus on the most important tasks, de-clutter de content, and streamline the user interface.
-* Re-organize the user interface based on the device's form factor, by using CSS [grid](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout), [Flexbox](https://developer.mozilla.org/docs/Web/CSS/CSS_Flexible_Box_Layout), [Media queries](https://developer.mozilla.org/docs/Web/CSS/Media_Queries), and [Responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
+* Re-organize the user interface based on the device's form factor, by using [CSS grid layout](https://developer.mozilla.org/docs/Web/CSS/CSS_Grid_Layout), [CSS flexible box layout](https://developer.mozilla.org/docs/Web/CSS/CSS_Flexible_Box_Layout) (flexbox), [CSS media queries](https://developer.mozilla.org/docs/Web/CSS/Media_Queries), and [Responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
 * Improve perceived performance by registering user interactions immediately.
-* Consider using [skeleton screens](https://css-tricks.com/building-skeleton-screens-css-custom-properties/) if rendering the next screen takes time.
+* Consider using skeleton screens, if rendering the next screen takes time.
+See [Building Skeleton Screens with CSS Custom Properties](https://css-tricks.com/building-skeleton-screens-css-custom-properties/).

 <!-- ====================================================================== -->